svenbutzelaar/SSE_plot/README.md

 ## Calculating Maintainbility Index
 To calcualte maintainbaility index, first go to the visualization_repos directory and run the `clone_repos.py` file to clone the source code of all the plotting libraries in the visualization_repos directory.
 The next step is go back to the root directory of the project and run `maintainability.py` to calculate the maintainbility index of each plotting libray.

+## Collecting Issue Resolution Metrics
+To collect the Issue Resolution Metrics go to the issue_metrics directory and run the `issue_metrics.py` file.
+This file will print all metrics to the console, it also collects some metrics that were not used in the final report.
+The results can also be found in results.txt .